Lighteldin/JavaAssignment23012107/README.md

 I also provided the .fxml ["primary.fxml" "secondary.fxml" "show.fxml"] files for those 3 extra classes as they're needed.

+To access the Java classes, 1) go inside the "src/main" folder then "java" folder and finally "org/example" fodler.

 #######################################################################################

 -In both versions of the project: